kykiefer/depression-detect/src/README.md

 7. `cnn.py` performs normalization on the spectrogram and preps the images for Keras.
 Then trains and evaluates the network.

-8. `cnn_aws` is a version that can be run on an EC2 instance to leverage GPUs, with the spectrogram data being pulled from an S3 bucket.
+8. `cnn_aws.py` is a version that can be run on an EC2 instance to leverage GPUs, with the spectrogram data being pulled from an S3 bucket.